RandomSoundEffect/hot-lecture-digest/README.md

 ### **License**

-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under its GPL v3.0 License.

 ### **References**